 Autumn is an exciting time on the Madison.
 Large browns begin moving in the river and some trout move out of the reservoirs into the river.
 The browns are colored up and aggressive and this is a great time of the year to target huge trout.
 The baetis mayfly appears and can produce good dry fly fishing on cloudy days.
 Streamer fishing also becomes very productive.
 On sunny days the hopper fishing can hold out into early October.
 The Lower Madison is also back in prime shape with good water temperatures.
 Weather in the fall is often very pleasant and once kids go back to school and the tourist season slows down there are very few people on the water making the fall season and ideal time to target this legendary fishery.

 Winter fishing on the Madison can be very productive when the wind isn't howling.
-In February the Upper Madison closes from Quake Lake to Macatee Bridge and from Ennis to Ennis Lake.
-Much of the Upper is too difficult to fish near Ennis with large ice flows.
-The best winter fishing is on the Lower Madison river.
+The section between Quake Lake and Pine Butte provides good winter opportunities in winter, but below that water temps drop.
+Ice can render much of the Upper Madison unfishable around Ennis.
+Some of the best winter fishing is on the Lower Madison.
 Plan on targeting the deeper and slower runs where the fish hole up during the cold water months.
 Egg patterns, San Juan worms, crayfish and small mayfly nymphs or midge larva are the go to patterns in the winter months.